 Tonally, Chechen has great sustain, and balanced high's and low's.

-American cherry is an extremely stable, articulate tonewood the falls comfortably between Maple and Mahogany.
-Its natural light tan / reddish brown color beautifully darkens with age, and its sapwood is more pale with a light pink tone.
+American cherry is an extremely stable, articulate tonewood that falls comfortably between Maple and Mahogany.
+Its natural light tan/reddish brown color beautifully darkens with age, and its sapwood is more pale with a light pink tone.

-Whether your looking for a strong articulate voice in a dreadnought, or a rich voice infused with complex overtones for a fingerstyle guitar cocobolo is a wonderful choice.
+Whether you're looking for a strong articulate voice in a dreadnought, or a rich voice infused with complex overtones for a finger style guitar, Cocobolo is a wonderful choice.

 East Indian Rosewood has a tone that is wide-ranging and articulate, with excellent bass response and strong overtones.